– Tetanus is a severe infection due to the bacillus Clostridium tetani, found in soil, and human and animal waste. The infection is noncontagious.

 When morphine is administered with diazepam the risk of respiratory depression is increased, thus closer monitoring is required.
 When morphine is no longer required, wean the same way as diazepam.

-Treatment of the point of entry
+Treatment of the entry point and associated infections

 – Search systematically the entry wound.
 Provide local treatment under sedation: cleansing and for deep wounds, irrigation and debridement.